for-l00p/hahaws.github.io/_posts/Algorithm/2020-07-06-Sum-of-tow-values.md

 Assume that the array is [a1, a2, a3, a4, a5]

-We assume that the maximum sum of subarray which is end of a[n] is msf,and the maximum sum of hole array is ans.
+We assumed that the maximum sum of subarray which is end of a[n] is msf, and the maximum sum of hole array is ans.

 When array is `[a1]`: